PART TEN: PAYMENTS AND COLLECTION

 Assumption

-174A Spouses shall be deemed, for purposes of this Article, a single assessee; this 223
+174A Spouses shall be deemed, for purposes of this Article, a single assessee;

 provision shall not derogate from the provisions of section 66A.